EthanSousaProjects/Personal_Server_Setup/README.md

 ## File Setup

 For the Heimdall image, we need a folder for all of the config files of the container.
-I will create one on the SSD in the local only content so that it has fast access to those files.
+I will create one on the SSD in the local only content folder so that it has fast access to those files.
 I will name it `Heimdall` for future reference.
 My folder setup is the image bellow:

 ![](Docker_Containers/Dashboard_Heimdall/Config_Folder_Creation.png)